amt-unknown/FSI-Creating-a-Choose-Your-Own-Adventure-Game/README.md

 # Creating a Choose Your Own Adventure Game

-This is an activity for SD Lesson 1.10.2- Conditional Statements.
+This is a preliminary version.
+There are some evident routes for reducing bugs.

-Please refer to the Activity Guide in Canvas for directions.
+-User needs to know what to words to respond with or the code needs more sophisticated interpretation.